 Flip Flops (slippers)

+How to pack right for trek?
 Do not pack unnecessary extra clothes as they may be light weight but you may not need them during your trek.
 Always pack light.

 Personal Medicine | Iphone + Charger | Powerbank | Important Documents Photocopy | Hiking Pole | Pencil + Notebook | Wet Wipes | Hand Sanitizer |